Who Are Hiram’s Entrepreneurship Students?

 Due to the flexibility of entrepreneurship electives and experiential opportunities, you can customize the minor to your learning needs.
 Our more than 40 entrepreneurship classes span multiple academic areas, and we encourage you to integrate the program with other majors and minors.

-You will have excellent opportunity to be immersed in entrepreneurship through the activities offered by the Center for Integrated Entrepreneurship, such as Fireside Chats, Ideablitz and Immersion Week.
-You can also opt to live with other like-minded students in East Hall, a suite-style entrepreneurial residential learning community, and can help to run on-campus businesses such as the Terrier Trader.
+You will have excellent opportunity to be immersed in entrepreneurship through the activities offered by the Center for Integrated Entrepreneurship, such as the E-Speaker series, Ideablitz in the Fall and IdeaBuild in the Spring.
+You can also opt to live with other like-minded students in East Hall, a suite-style entrepreneurial residential learning community.

 Benefits of a Minor in Entrepreneurship